wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 Steps in a Chaos Engineering effort:

+   1. Define current organization structure (teams) and participant contacts
+   1. Define organizational goals and objectives (such as "reduce unplanned downtime by 20%")
+   1. Define metrics to measure results SLAs (Uptime, Availability, MTTD, and MTTR)

+   1. Experiment designed (using Gremlin) with hypothesis of failure modes.
+   1. Scenarios how to setup the environment and inject failure (regular reliability tests)
+   1. Observability tools (Datadog, New Relic, etc.) installed after user training
+   1. Metrics to measure,
+   1. <a targete="_blank" href="https://www.gremlin.com/docs/platform/health-checks/">Periodic health check</a>
+   1. Alert levels (using Pager Duty)
+   1. Abort conditions,
+   1. Define <a target="_blank" href="https://www.gremlin.com/blog/ensuring-runbooks-are-up-to-date/">runbooks</a> to define/standardize response to chaos
+   1. Sample reports to be generated.

    1. Pitch executives to get buy-in (this involves an "elevator pitch", "business case", and "proof of concept")
-   2. Executive sponsor.
-If your leadership's attitude is to do the minimal and just recover when needed, this is not for you.
+   1. Executive sponsor.
+If your leadership's attitude is to do the minimal and just recover when needed, this is not for you
+   1. Budget and objectives approved by management

+   1. Chaos Engineering team leads (champions) commissioned
+   1. Periodic (weekly, monthly, quarterly, annually) reporting to management defined
-   3. Team assembled
+   1. Teams assembled
-   4. Cloud accounts provisioned with budget and adequate permissions
+   1. Accounts with permissions provisioned with budget
-   5. Team trained
+   1. Training conducted and learning verified (certifications)
+   1. Communication channels (Slack, email, etc.) established and tested

+   1. Team trained on how to use start/abort scenarios that inject failure (Gremlin)
-   6. Systems are created (using IaC) and running in "steady state"
+   1. Systems can be created repeatedly (using IaC) for running in stable "steady state"
+   1. Artificial load generation
-   7. Install monitoring systems and procedures (currently in place) to produce "as is" baseline <a href="#Metrics">metrics (see below)</a>
+   1. Install monitoring systems and procedures (currently in place) to produce "as is" baseline <a href="#Metrics">metrics (see below)</a>
-   9. Analyze baseline metrics with visual analytics to identify and demonstrate "weaknesses" as "opportunities"
+   1. Analyze baseline metrics with visual analytics to identify and demonstrate "weaknesses" as "opportunities"
-   10. Define plan of action (design experiments)
+   1. Define plan of action (design experiments)

-   11. Implement plan of action (conduct experiments on <a href="#GameDay">Game Days</a>)
+   1. Implement plan of action (conduct experiments on <a href="#GameDay">Game Days</a>)
-   12. Analyze evolving metrics to determine if the plan of action is working, and adjust as necessary
+   1. Analyze evolving metrics to determine if the plan of action is working, and adjust as necessary
+   1. Define lessons learned and updated best practices, scenarios, tools
+   1. Draft reports to management
    <br /><br />